To protect our environment and recover more precious resources, the Victorian Government has banned all e-waste from landfill as of 1 July 2019.

 E-waste refers to any item with a plug, battery or cord that is no longer working or wanted.
 It covers a whole range of items from work, home and even the garden shed.

 What can I do with my E-waste?

 Recycling your e-waste is important and necessary.
-But even better is to try and avoid creating e-waste in the first place.
+But it is even better is to try and avoid creating e-waste in the first place.

-If you have an item you no longer need, but which still works and is in good condition, consider trying to find a new home for it first.
+If you have an item you no longer need but still works and is in good condition, consider trying to find a new home for it first.
 There are many people happy to take quality second-hand goods.

 What is Council doing about E-waste?

 Council has collection points at the Beaufort and Avoca Information Centres for: